aptitudetechnology/bigcapitalpy/user-management.md

 ## Claude Implementation Instructions

 **Goal:** Implement user profile and settings management.

+**Instructions for Claude:**
+Start by generating the UI Jinja2 templates for profile and settings pages, then work backwards to implement the backend code, forms, and blueprints.
+Follow the order of sections below.

+**Scope:**
+- Users can view and update their own profile information.
+- Users can change their password and notification preferences.
+- Users can update personal settings (e.g., language, timezone).
+- No admin or role management here (see `Users-Permissions.md`).

+**Related:**
+- For admin user/role/permission management, see `Users-Permissions.md`.

 ### 1. Jinja2 Templates
 - Create `profile.html` and `settings.html` for user info and preferences.